Skip to Main Content

 Tab Order

-• Keyboard accessibility is one of the most important aspects of web accessibility.
+• Manually checking the tab order for how a patron can access your site by keyboard only is one of the most important aspects of web accessibility.
 Not all users navigate the page with the mouse or a trackpad; some users only rely on keyboard to navigate.

-• Tab Order Accessibility from Univ. of Colorado IT.
+• Tab Order Accessibility from Cal State Univ.
+Northridge (CSUN)

 • Hint: How many presses of the Tab and Enter button does it take to reach your library's phone number?